dthyresson/fluxtory-records/README.md

 * Stores releases, labels, artists, and images in a local database.
 * Runs a script to generate training data for Flux: see: https://fal.ai/models/fal-ai/flux-lora-general-training

+## Scripts

+In the `scripts` directory, you'll find

+* `label-releases` - fetches all releases for a label, or all labels if no label is specified
+* `update-releases-with-images` - updates the releases with the images
+* `download-artist-images` - downloads the artist images
+* `generate-captions` - generates the captions for each image
+* `backup` - backup the database to an archive file

 ## Discogs API

 Basic REST API for Discogs.
 However we'll use the [`@lionralfs/discogs-client`](https://github.com/lionralfs/discogs-client) package to interact with the API.